tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_lamp_settings.md

 ``Name``| ""      | The name of the light.
 It should match a "known" Laminar Research light| ``Type`` must be "Named" or "Param"|
 ``Params``|""     | The numerical parameters for the parameterized light, separated by 1 or more spaces.
 Comments should start with a "#" or "//" | ``Type`` must be "Param"

+#### Light Name Vs Named Light
+"Light Name" refers to the name of a pre-made light, such as "taxi_b" or "airplane_nav_left_size", see the setting ``Name`` above for more details.
+"Named Light" refers to the type of XPlane2Blender light which takes a light name and no parameters.

 ### Custom Light Settings
 Setting | Default | Description | Requires
 ------- | ------- | ----------- | --------